jgliss/pyplis/pyplis/data/README.rst

-This folder contains supplementary data for piscope
+This folder contains supplementary data for pyplis
 ---------------------------------------------------

 This includes